|Main Subject Pages|

 This page addresses some of the most common

-questions that have either been asked by users or that they would likely have.
-These questions also
+questions that have either been asked by users or that they would likely have

 help to explain and clarify the purpose and need of this site, why it exists the

 way it is, and other pertinent issues and points.
-It is both a
+As such it is an

 informational forum for presenting information that does not "fit"